 – Achieves large scale, systemic and sustainable social change through a new invention, a different approach, a more rigorous application of known technologies or strategies, or a combination of these.

-– Focuses first and foremost on the social and/or ecological value creation and tries to optimize the financial value creation.
+– Focuses first and foremost on the social and/or ecological value creation and tries to optimise the financial value creation.

 – Innovates by finding a new product, a new service, or a new approach to a social problem.